 Even the New York Times thought it was worth reporting.
 Visitors to the Overloon War Museum in Overloon are able to cycle 90 metres through the main museum hall itself, at a height of three metres.
 The bridge gives you a wonderful view of the enormous World War Two collection with hundreds of military vehicles and cannons.
 The War Museum is also recommended for families with children: exciting, environmentally conscious, and educational.
 For a weekend away, combine the museum with the Zoo Parc Overloon and the adjacent Landal De Vers bungalow park.

 Confrontational.
 Impressive.
 Goose bumps.
 These are some of the frequently heard responses to Camp Vught National Memorial.
 The museum is housed on the grounds of the only former SS concentration camp in the Netherlands, five kilometres from the centre of ’s-Hertogenbosch.
 The museum is suitable for children from about the age of 10.
-The Camp Vught National Memorial was refurbished in 2019.
-The reopening of the new building and a new permanent exhibition are expected at the end of 2019.
-Check out the website for the latest information. (photos: Paul Jespers)

 A cycle route that connects the most important milestones from the Second World War in Brabant.
 Liberation Route Brabant takes you past war stories, audio columns, monuments and museums which together make the impact of war visible.
 The cycle route makes use of the cycle route network in Brabant.
 Check out our route page for more information or to order route maps.